Forgot password

 • Platform: Game Boy

-Some players might forget Pikachu was actually a Generation 1 starter as well.
-Pikachu was the only starter option in Pokémon Yellow, which was released after the original games of Red, Blue, and Green.
+Some players might forget Pikachu was a Gen I Starter as well.
+Pikachu was the only Starter option in Pokémon Yellow, released after the original games of Red, Blue, and Green.
+Despite being only featured as a Starter Pokémon from Pokémon Yellow, Pikachu remains the flagship Pokémon featured throughout the Pokémon Company and is often associated with the Pokémon brand as a whole.

 Generation 2: Chikorita, Totodile, Cyndaquil